 Barn owl exposure to SGAR's in the UK would be expected to be greatest across agricultural areas, because of the association between modern agricultural practice and Norway rat infestations, particularly around livestock-rearing and grain storage facilities.
-In addition, the high incidence of physiological resistance to anticoagulant rodenticides in Southern England might be expected to cause an increase in the use of anticoagulant rodenticides in this area, as the effectiveness of these rodenticides is reduced (Buckle et al., 2020).
+In addition, the high incidence of physiological resistance to anticoagulant rodenticides, particularly in Southern England, might be expected to cause an increase in the use of anticoagulant rodenticides in such areas, as the effectiveness of these rodenticides is reduced (Buckle et al., 2020).
 Furthermore, the use of SGARs in these Regions would be expected to be relatively consistent from year to year, to address the consistent problem of resistant Norway rats in this area (Buckle and Prescott, 2012).

-The samples of barn owls used in the BOMS and the UKCEH liver residue study (e.g. Shore et al., 2019) are necessarily selected using different sampling schemes.
+The samples of barn owls used in the BOMS and the CEH liver residue study (e.g. Ozaki et al., 2023) are necessarily selected using different sampling schemes.
 In the first, barn owl nesting sites are chosen as being typical of nest locations in the UK, and where nesting attempts have been recorded in the recent past.
-All nest studied are within five defined Regions (Figure 1), as this disposition permits intensive field study during a relatively short time window in the annual barn owl breeding cycle.
+All nests studied are within five defined Regions (Figure 1), as this disposition permits intensive field study during a relatively short time window in the annual barn owl breeding cycle.
 In the second, carcases are discovered by members of the public and submitted to the Predatory Birds Monitoring Scheme (see https://pbms.ceh.ac.uk/).
 A sub-sample of livers is taken for residue extraction and analysis from among those submitted, having consideration for the condition of the carcase, the dates of submission of specimens, the estimated ages of submitted birds and the locations where they were found.
 Furthermore, no direct assessment of residue levels can be made of BOMS birds because they are inevitably alive when handled and ringed by the field researchers.
-However, it is the opinion of those who conduct and report the BOMS that, notwithstanding differences in sampling regime, the two samples are generally representative of the UK barn owl population as a whole and, therefore, the BOMS provides an assessment of the breeding performance of British barn owls in the presence of the rodenticide residues typically found in the UKCEH study.
+However, it is the opinion of those who conduct and report the BOMS that, notwithstanding differences in sampling regime, the two samples are generally representative of the UK barn owl population as a whole and, therefore, the BOMS provides an assessment of the breeding performance of British barn owls in the presence of the rodenticide residues typically found in the UK CEH study.

 No information is directly provided by this study on any putative relationship between barn owl nest productivity and exposure of barn owls to anticoagulant rodenticides.
 The number of breeding pairs of barn owl in any given year is determined by factors which include the level of overwintering mortality of breeding adults, the survival of first year birds and the successful recruitment of these birds into the breeding population.
-Data presented from various reported studies in Britain between 1987 and 2019 indicate that the productivity of barn owls has not changed markedly over this 31-year period.
+Data presented from various reported studies in Britain between 1987 and 2021 indicate that the productivity of barn owls has not changed markedly over this 35-year period.
 Breeding success is influenced by prey availability and survival, which in turn is shaped by numerous other factors such as climate, habitat quality and population density (Toms, 2014).
 There is good evidence that barn owls are widely exposed to SGARs, but the impact of this exposure on the productivity of the UK population, if any, is difficult to quantify directly.
-The study will continue in the forthcoming years to assemble more information on this important aspect of the biology of UK barn owls, the chosen sentinel species for SGAR contamination.